Hastaen/gatsby-contentful-blog/README.md

 `npm install`

 Create a free account at [Contentful](https://www.contentful.com/get-started/).
+Be sure to use the developer setup!

 Then in your space create a content model called BlogPost.
 This field will need 4 fields to start with.